-Single leg RDLs allow you to reveal and fix any lift to right strength discrepancies and improve your balance.
-In addition, balancing on one leg really fires up your glutes, especially minimus and medius, which have to work extra hard to stabilize your hip.
+Single-leg RDLs allow you to reveal and fix any left-to-right strength discrepancies and improve your balance.
+In addition, balancing on one leg really fires up your glutes, especially the minimus and medius, which have to work extra hard to stabilize your hip.

 How to do it: